 (C) Kathie's Pain 2001

-My name is Kathleen King; I work as a Medical Scientist in my local hospital.
+My name is Kathleen King; I am 29 and work as a Medical Scientist in my local hospital.
 My experience with endometriosis has made significant changes to my life and taken me down paths I may not have otherwise encountered.
 I have chosen to challenge my endometriosis and use the anger, fear and frustration associated with this chronic condition to help change the awareness and support systems in place for women with endometriosis.
 At the age of 12, I had my first period.